lukeweatherstone/lukeweatherstone.github.io/_posts/2020-07-30-super-T-grillage.md

     10. Construct footway slab and kerb
     11. Construct approach slab and barriers
     12. Install approach pavements and surfacing on bridge deck

+[^3]: The membrane analogy takes advantage of the similarity of the equations for the stress function for a section under torsion and the equations for the shape of an inflated soap bubble stretched over a boundary of the same shape.

 [hambly]: https://www.amazon.com/Bridge-Deck-Behaviour-C-Hambly/dp/0419172602